2-on-2 teams of autonomous mobile robots play

 A team member(s) and/or robot(s) cannot be shared between teams.

-Maximum team size is 6 members for Rescue, Soccer and Cospace, and 8 members for Dance (for RoboCupJunior Hefei, 2015).
+Maximum team size is 6 members for Rescue (including CoSpace), Soccer and OnStage for RoboCupJunior Leipzig, 2016.

-Minimum age is 10 (for RoboCupJunior Hefei, 2015).
-This means: all members of a primary team have to be between 10 to 14 year old; any member of a secondary team has to be between 15 to 19 year old.
+Minimum age is 11 RoboCupJunior Leipzig, 2016.
+This means: all members of a primary team have to be between 11 to 14 year old; any member of a secondary team has to be between 15 to 19 year old.
 Age as on 1st July in the year of the competition.

 Every team member need to carry out a technical role for the team (robot design and construction, sensors and actuators, programming, etc.), this should be identified at the registration.
 The actual categories will be announced before the registration opens.
 In addition, each member is expected to explain his/her technical role and should be able to answer any questions at the technical judging.